sagemathinc/cocalc/INSTALL.md

 From and admin or web node, in `/home/salvus/salvus/salvus`, run coffee and type

     coffee> db=require('rethink').rethinkdb()
-    coffee> # this will cause an error as the old password coffee> db.set_random_password(cb: console.log)
+    coffee> # this will cause an error as the old password will no longer be valid coffee> db.set_random_password(cb: console.log)